Dean Glover: Return to coaching

 As Glover looked to get back into football management, he applied for the manager's job at Hednesford Town of the Southern Football League; however, he was beaten to the position by Simon Line.
 In March 2010, he expressed an interest in the vacant management position at Nantwich Town of the Northern Premier League.
 However, the club chose to appoint Darren Tinson and Kevin Street as joint player-managers.
 He was also linked with the management position at Stafford Rangers.
-He made a surprise return to Port Vale as a youth team coach in July 2012.
+He made a return to Port Vale as a youth team coach in July 2012.
 Following Micky Adams's resignation and Rob Page's promotion to manager Glover was elevated to first-team coach in November 2014.
 He lasted in the role until May 2015.
 At that point he became Vale's chief scout.
 He was credited with bringing Anthony Grant to the club.
 He stepped down from the role in December 2016 due to a family commitment.